Heckington, St Andrews Church

-The superb Decorated Gothic church of St Andrew, Heckington, was built in the early 14th century.
+The superb Decorated Gothic church of St Andrew in Heckington, Lincolnshire was built in the early 14th century.
 The builder of the nave was probably Henry de Beaumont, Earl of Buchan.
-The man responsible for the chancel was Richard de Potesgrave, chaplain to both Edward II and Edward III, rector of Heckington in 1309.
+The man responsible for the chancel was Richard de Potesgrave, who served as a chaplain to both Edward II and Edward III, and as the rector of Heckington in 1309.
 De Potesgrave served as the rector of Heckington until his death in 1345.

 The tower is topped by an octagon, itself surmounted by a slender spire.
 The tower boasts over 35 beautifully carved statues.
-More fancifully carved figures peer from the south front, and the interior and exterior of the south porch.
+More fancifully carved figures peer from the south front and the interior and exterior of the south porch.
 Each grotesque carving is unique and together they make up one of the finest collection of medieval carvings on any English church.

-A Decorated Gothic font stands at the west end, but the best of Heckington is at the opposite, east end.
+A Decorated Gothic font stands at the west end, but the best interior feature is at the opposite, east end.
 On the north side of the chancel is a beautifully carved Easter Sepulchre, arguably one of the finest in England.
 The sepulchre is composed of a central recess flanked by niches depicting the three Marys and angels.

 Beneath the canopy of the Sepulchre are figures of sleeping Roman soldiers, almost hidden by a profusion of carved foliage.
 The soldiers are depicted in typical 14th-century armour.
 A figure of Christ rises above the central recess, and above that are strange beats and monsters, as well as a mermaid figure.
 The detail of the carving is quite simply stunning.

-Opposite the sepulchre is an equally compelling sedilla, adorned with intriguing carvings.
+Opposite the sepulchre is an equally compelling sedilia, adorned with intriguing carvings.
 One of the most interesting depicts a couple arguing; she grips his beard, while he has a firm grip on her tongue.
-A priest tries, with apparent lack of success, to mediate between them.
+A priest tries, with an apparent lack of success, to mediate between them.